network-science-notes/network-science-notes.github.io/README.md

 :::
 ```

 It is possible to add classes other than `.solution`, but the `.hide` class must be present.
+For example, we have added a `.proof` class.

 Hidden solutions will not appear in the published online notes, but (after running `make publish`) will be present in the local folder `docs/full-notes`.
 The notes in this directory can be opened locally and printed to PDF or directly to a printer.